 The production of the artefact should involve a range of skills.
-It can be made of a single material or a range of materials appropriate to the product.
+It can be made in a single material or a range of materials including new technologies where appropriate.

 Candidates should avoid large-scale tasks, which might prejudice the quality of the completed artefact.